wso2/docs-is/en/docs/learn/multi-channel-self-registration-and-account-confirmation.md

 WSO2 Identity Server provides the functionality to confirm the user account internally or externally.

-1. **Internal Notification Management** : Manage notification sending an account confirmation by the Identity Server.
+1. **Internal Notification Management** : Notification sending for account confirmation is managed by WSO2 Identity Server.

-2. **External Notification Management** : Manage notification by an external notification management mechanism and confirm the registration flow to the WSO2 Identity Server.
+2. **External Notification Management** : Notification sending and confirming the registration flow to WSO2 Identity Server is managed by an external notification management mechanism.

 !!! note
     To configure external notification management, `disable` the property `Enable Notification